p4535992/fvtt-sense-walls-multisystem/README.md

 ## Tables

+These tables are essential because they help the communtity to decide how to calculate a hierachy between the Active Effect

+The calculation is done with this formula:

+`Maximum vision wall level >= token vision level (Active Effects) >= Minimum vision level`

 ### System Dnd5e

 | Image | Effect\Vision Level  | effectId used on the module | Minimum  | Maximum | Check Elevation |